akashbyldd-1/gen-ai/theory/0-ai-glossary.md

 ### **A**

 * **Agent (AI Agent)**:
-  A system built around an LLM that can make decisions, call tools, and handle multi-step tasks automatically.
+  A system built around an LLM that can make decisions, call tools, and **handle multi-step tasks automatically**.
 Example: A voice agent asking questions, processing answers, and storing them.

 ---

 ### **C**

 * **Context Window**:
-  The maximum amount of text an LLM can see at one time while generating responses.
+  The **maximum amount of text** an LLM can see at one time while generating responses.

 * **Conversation Memory**:
-  Ability to remember past interactions so the AI doesn’t forget what was said earlier.
+  Ability to **remember past interactions** so the AI doesn’t forget what was said earlier.
 MCP allows external memory systems for this.

 * **ChatBot**